NataliiaSkopiuk/mlops/docs/intro.md

 Each section builds on the previous section.

 You only need to take the sections to meeet your own learning goals.
-For example, if you are only interested in learning how to administer KubeDirector, you can stop when you have finished the section **Using KD**.
+For example, if you are only interested in learning how to administer MLOps, you can stop when you have finished the section **Using KD**.